ntk148v/til/linux/network-performance-parameters.md

 **NOTE**:

-Before we continue, let's discuss aabout `/proc/net/softnet_stat` as it will be used a lot then.
+Before we continue, let's discuss about `/proc/net/softnet_stat` & `/proc/net/sockstat` as these files will be used a lot then.

 ```shell
 cat /proc/net/softnet_stat